elixirschool/elixirschool/lessons/en/basics/pattern_matching.md

 iex> greeting
 "Hello"
 ```
+The first clause of the function uses the pin operator to match the existing value of greeting.
+This means that if greeting is "Hello", it will use the first clause, otherwise it will use the second clause.

 Note in the `"Mornin'"` example that the reassignment of `greeting` to `"Mornin'"` only happens inside the function.
 Outside of the function `greeting` is still `"Hello"`.